j8unit-team/j8unit/parent-pom/README.md

 ## Maven Based Project Management

 J8Unit is build with [Maven](https://maven.apache.org/index.html).
-Based on the concept of a [project object model (POM)](https://maven.apache.org/pom.html), Maven manages the project's [build, reporting and documentation](https://maven.apache.org/ref/3-LATEST/maven-core/lifecycles.html) by executing [according plug-in(s)](https://maven.apache.org/plugins/index.html).
+Based on the concept of a [project object model (POM)](https://maven.apache.org/pom.html), Maven manages the project’s [build, reporting and documentation](https://maven.apache.org/ref/3-LATEST/maven-core/lifecycles.html) by executing [according plug-in(s)](https://maven.apache.org/plugins/index.html).

 If you want to know more about Maven, just start reading some of the numerous tutorials.
-For example, the Maven project's website offers [an in-depth documentation](https://maven.apache.org/guides/index.html) of Maven, its build life-cycle, its features, available plug-ins (both core and others), and the POM.
+For example, the Maven project’s website offers [an in-depth documentation](https://maven.apache.org/guides/index.html) of Maven, its build life-cycle, its features, available plug-ins (both core and others), and the POM.
 Further, Sonatype -- host of the [largest repository of Java artifacts](http://search.maven.org/) -- maintains two books focused on Maven: